 Get there by Taxi / Private Driver

-The Tourist Office does provide a list with taxies on their website: Link
+The Tourist Office does provide a list of taxies on their website: Link

-But beware !
+But beware!
 It will be easy to find a taxi in Bordeaux… not so much in Saint-Emilion (there are no taxi companies there).
-So if you come with a taxi, make arrangements with your driver to have him pick you up at the desired time !
-Otherwise you will find yourself stranded and will have to resort to another mean of transportation.
+So if you come with a taxi, make arrangements with your driver to have him pick you up at the desired time!
+Otherwise, you will find yourself stranded and will have to resort to another means of transportation.

 - Don’t have to drive, don’t have to park